 The things we carry – upheaval, bodies, resistance

-At FOTOTREFF #45, artists Luise Schröder, Dana Lorenz & Sophia Kesting will speak with author and curator Sonia Voss.
-Drawing on their recent publications, they will exchange views on contemporary photographic perspectives on German-German history and social transformation processes.
+At FOTOTREFF #45, artists Luise Schröder, Dana Lorenz & Sophia Kesting will spoke with author and curator Sonia Voss.
+Drawing on their recent publications, they exchanged views on contemporary photographic perspectives on German-German history and social transformation processes.

 TALK